crs4/python_for_life_scientists/_posts/day2/2-Parsing/0000-02-04-Parsing-Data-2.md

 ##  **Challenge #2**

->-  Create a list containing Uniprot ACs extracted from a FASTA file
+>-  Create a list containing Uniprot ACs extracted from a FASTA file (`SwissProtHuman.fasta`)
 >-  Print the list

 --